 The goal is to learn in bit sizes, document things for myself, and share with others.
 This is a an exploration with others.
 The goal is to go on an adventure with people who have deep expertise in their subject matter.
-Below are the noteworthy articles I have explored.
+Below are the noteworthy articles and videos I have explored.

 - How to be an artist: Jerry Saltz is a Pulitzer prize winner for art criticism.
 Here he shares his thoughts on creativity and how to be an artist.

 - Productivity: Sam Altman shares his thoughts on optimizing productivity.
 What hit home for me was just like how money compounds, making incremental productivity hacks can also compound.
 Sleep was a big one!
 I no longer preach "sleep when I die" attitude.
 It is actually completely opposite today.
 If I don't get enough sleep, my body really feels the pain.

 - Geeks, mops and sociopaths: this one was fascinating about how things take off and the role geeks, mops and sociopaths play a role.
 This can be applied to so many things, especially the digital coin trend.